 To create a sense of warmth and depth, the cabinets have been painted in a variety of subtle shades of grey.
 The huge cracked wooden posts enhance the relaxed feel while cleverly breaking up the expanse of space.

-This stair runner inspired the colours throughout the house.
+This stair runner inspired the colors throughout the house.
 The stone steps, worn down over generations, are one of the best-loved features.

 A 16th-century-style dining table was chosen as a nod to the property’s historic past.